-I’d actually call Wategos quite family friendly, lined with BBQ areas and a little cafe it screams Aussie living exactly how you’d have imagined it!
+I’d actually call Wategos quite family-friendly, lined with BBQ areas and a little cafe it screams Aussie living exactly how you’d have imagined it!
 Chilled out sunbathers, happy children playing in the sand, friends getting together for a weekend BBQ!
 I’d say that this beach is more where the locals go rather than the backpackers!
-You can find this beach on the way to lighthouse via the Cape Byron Lighthouse Walk – which by the way is a must do!
+You can find this beach on the way to the lighthouse via the Cape Byron Lighthouse Walk – which by the way is a must-do!
 If you’re looking for a quiet stretch of sand to enjoy your latest holiday book then Wategos is a great choice!

 Top Tip: Take a picnic or a BBQ and take in the gorgeous scenery around you!
 Be sure to pack your binoculars too!
 Byron was the place, not too far from Wategos Beach, where we spotted our first wild Koala!